This post is about unschooling, which is not to be confused with;

 It's not hands-off parenting, and it's not child-led learning either.

-Unschooling is an intensive, emotionally demanding style of parenting.
+Unschooling done right can be an intensive, emotionally demanding style of parenting.

 Unschoolers tend to spend more time, not less, with their children - although that time may look very different from a traditional homeschool family's time spent together.